hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

               | TestingToolType    | ALM Test type is converted to Octane TestingToolType as following :
               |                    |  "MANUAL=>Manual"; "LEANFT-TEST=>LeanFT"; "QUICKTEST_TEST=>UFT"; "BUSINESS-PROCESS=>BPT"
               |                    |   Other ALM test types are not converted.
-              | Package            | Project Name
+              | Package*           | Project Name
-              | Component          | Domain Name
+              | Component*         | Domain Name
-              | Class              | Direct test folder name
+              | Class*             | Direct test folder name
 --------------|--------------------|------------------------------------------------------------------------------------
 Run           | Name               | Format : AlmTestSet #{testSetId} : {testSetName}
               | Duration           | Run Duration
               | ExternalReportUrl | Td reference to run in the ALM Server (can be opened only in IE)
               | StartedTime        | Executed Date + Executed Time => transfomed to Unix time
               | Status             | ALM run statuses 'Passed' and 'Failed' are taken as is, all other types are converted to "Skipped"
 --------------|--------------------|------------------------------------------------------------------------------------

+* The fields are visible only in grid view and not in document view

 ------------------------------------------------------------------------------------------------------------------------
 Test Result API *******************************************************************************************************